mjabali/astolfo/README.md

    $ npm start
    ```

+## Start the Testing Framework
+1. Simply make a HTTP POST call to the http://<hostname>:<port>/start to start the testing framework.

 That's it!
-The tests should be performed automatically according to the provided arguments above.
+The tests should be performed automatically for you.

 ## Meta